zyztek/bolt.diy/README.md

-# bolt.diy (Previously oTToDev)
+# bolt.diy

 [![bolt.diy: AI-Powered Full-Stack Web Development in the Browser](./public/social_preview_index.jpg)](https://bolt.diy)

-Welcome to bolt.diy, the official open source version of Bolt.new (previously known as oTToDev and bolt.new ANY LLM), which allows you to choose the LLM that you use for each prompt!
+Welcome to bolt.diy, the official open source version of Bolt.new, which allows you to choose the LLM that you use for each prompt!
 Currently, you can use OpenAI, Anthropic, Ollama, OpenRouter, Gemini, LMStudio, Mistral, xAI, HuggingFace, DeepSeek, or Groq models - and it is easily extended to use any other model supported by the Vercel AI SDK!
 See the instructions below for running this locally and extending it to include more models.

 -----
 Check the [bolt.diy Docs](https://stackblitz-labs.github.io/bolt.diy/) for more offical installation instructions and more informations.